SourcePointUSA/unity-sdk/README.md

     }
 }
 ```
-* Register your `gameobject` (which implements any `IConsentEventHandler` interface obviously) as an event listener with `ConsentMessenger.AddListener` static method.
+* Register your `gameobject` (which implements any inheritor of `IConsentEventHandler` interface) as an event listener with `ConsentMessenger.AddListener` static method.
 It can be registered any time before you call the `CallConsentAAR` method (`Awake`, `Start` is enough, but you can adopt registration to your own logic)
 ```c#
 void Awake()
 {
     ConsentMessenger.AddListener<IOnConsentErrorEventHandler>(this.gameObject);
 }
 ```
- ⤤ Adds current `gameobject` as listener for `IOnConsentErrorEventHandler` events ⤣
+ ⤤ Adds current `gameObject` as listener for `IOnConsentErrorEventHandler` events ⤣

-* Every interface from `IConsentEventHandler` list should be registered as a listener separately.
-Only registered `gameobject`'s methods are invoked.
-The according methods (such as `OnConsentError` in this example) will be invoked automatically when event triggers!
+Please take a note that the event will be executed on all components of the game object that can handle it, regardless of whether they are subscribed or not if at least one have registered the gameObject as listener.

 * Also you should unregister your listener when it becomes unnecessary due to garbage collection. `OnDestroy` is enough for our purposes:
 ```c#